Cargill and SeABank partner to provide flexible financing, stable interest rates, and fast disbursement for Vietnam’s livestock industry.

 Cargill Vietnam and Southeast Asia Commercial Joint Stock Bank (SeABank) have signed a cooperation agreement to deliver tailored financial solutions to dealers and livestock customers in Cargill’s network in Vietnam.

-This partnership comes as the global and Vietnamese economies shift toward sustainable and adaptable growth.
-The agreement is expected to lay the groundwork for supporting Cargill’s dealers and livestock customers in accessing financial solutions tailored to their actual business needs.
+This partnership comes as global and Vietnamese economies shift toward sustainable growth.
+The agreement supports access to financial solutions for business needs.

-The centerpiece of the agreement is the ‘Working capital support program for the livestock supply chain’.
-The direct beneficiaries are Cargill’s nationwide network of animal feed dealers and farm customers.
+The centerpiece is the ‘Working capital support program for the livestock supply chain’.
+Beneficiaries include Cargill’s nationwide feed dealers and farm customers.

-SeABank commits to prioritizing financial resources to enable Cargill’s customers easy access to capital, enabling customers to maintain cash flow and grow their animal nutrition businesses.
+SeABank commits financial resources to ensure Cargill’s customers access capital easily, maintaining cash flow and growing animal nutrition businesses.

-The program is designed to address industry-specific challenges through three key features::
+The program addresses industry challenges through three features:

 Subscribe now to the technical pig magazine